kwpid/tnt-tag-main/replit.md

 - **2025-11-12:** Added "Returning to lobby in [X]s" countdown display after match ends
 - **2025-11-12:** Ensured 1v1 TNT explosion only kills the holder, not both players
 - **2025-11-12:** Added proper UI cleanup on teleport and countdown completion
+- **2025-11-12:** Refactored PVP system to use PVPServer.lua and PVPClient.lua
+- **2025-11-12:** Fixed round timing - StartRound() is now non-blocking for better game flow
+- **2025-11-12:** Removed duplicate InitializeAlivePlayers() calls to prevent dead players from resurrecting

 ## User Preferences
 None specified.